RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

   ``costs``               Array of :ref:`cost`                                                 No [#]_   Implied costs of measure
   ======================  ===================================================================  ========  ===================================

   .. [#] ``heat-pump`` is a generic air source heat pump that will be automatically determined based on the existing conditions in the building.
+If the existing building contains ducts, a central ducted ASHP will be defined.
+If no ducts exist, a ductless mini-split will be defined.
   .. [#] Defaults to ``1.0`` if not provided.
   .. [#] Defaults to ``1.0`` if not provided.
   .. [#] Defaults to ``[]`` if not provided.